Wigsinator/Wigsinator.github.io/_pages/blog.md

 ---
 ## General Blog Posts

+I've decided that I want to start using this site more, so I'm gonna be maintaining this blog.
+I hope that having long-form writings on various topics will help me practice both critical thinking and help reverse the irony poisoning that comes from being terminally online.
+The goal is to post something every Saturday, and the topic will really be whatever I want it to be that week.

 {% for post in site.posts -%}
 	{%- if post.category != "csc290" %}
 - [{{ post.title }} - {{ post.date | date_to_string }}]({{ post.url }})